 SSL Certificates

 Nisse

-In the previous article, "C++ Sockets," I mentioned that thors-mongo had built-in support for SLL connections but glossed over the details.
-In this article, we will go over the additions needed.
+In the previous article, "C++ Sockets," I mentioned that Thors-mongo had built-in support for SLL connections but glossed over the details.
+In this article, we will review the necessary additions.
 From the server side, you need an SSL certificate.
 But what is an SSL certificate, and how do you obtain one?

+SSL Certificates